Lha Charitable Trust: Community soup kitchen

 To address the problem of limited access to both clean water and nutritious food in the local community, Lha initiated the Community Soup Kitchen Project in 2009.
 On 6 July 2011, Lha officially opened its soup kitchen in the Ahimsa House venue—it was the first soup kitchen in Dharamsala and provides low-cost, nutritious meals, and clean water to Tibetan refugees (those who cannot afford the nominal fee receive the same services at no cost).
-In order to fund the monthly cost of the soup kitchen, Lha has partnered with the St. Paul's Episcopal Church in Fayetteville, Arkansas, United States (U.S.).
+In order to fund the monthly cost of the soup kitchen, Lha has partnered with St. Paul's Episcopal Church in Fayetteville, Arkansas, United States (U.S.).
 In 2011, the church received pledges that amounted to US$1,200 per month and the subsequent goal was to increase this amount to US$2,000 to completely cover the monthly cost of the soup kitchen.

 Clean Water Project

-Starting in 2010, Lha's clean water project continues to provide clean filtered water to Tibetan communities.
+Starting in 2010, the Lha Clean Water project continues to provide clean filtered water to Tibetan communities.
 The purpose of installing these clean water systems is to ensure that people can access free, filtered water, thus helping to keep the community healthy into the future.

-The filter unit is an RO+UV+ UF and TTS, considered one of the best filtered water systems available in the area.
-It will provide more than 100 liters of clean and safe drinking water per hour to the students and their teachers and staff members, while the stainless steel tank is capable of storing 500 liters of water.
+The filter unit is an RO+UV+ UF and TTS, which provides high-quality water filtration and more than 100 liters of clean and safe drinking water per hour to students, their teachers, and staff members, while the stainless steel tank is capable of storing 500 liters of water.

 The water is used not only for drinking but also for cooking, thereby improving the quality of food served at the schools.
 Additionally, a water cooler providing instant hot and cold filtered water was installed with funds provided directly by Lha.
-We expect these improvements will help alleviate some of the water-borne illnesses children commonly suffer from in this region, especially during the monsoon season, and that it will contribute to maintaining a high level of general health among students.
+These improvements will help alleviate some of the water-borne illnesses children commonly suffer from in this region, especially during the monsoon season, and will contribute to maintaining a high level of general health among students.